Career Profile: Technical Writer

 Why Is Technical Writing a Job of Tomorrow?

 Technology has pervaded every aspect of modern life.
 It has largely replaced cash with credit cards that can draw funds electronically from bank accounts, replaced beepers with handheld mobile phones that can not only instantly connect callers, but also act as a tiny web browser and gaming system, and pushed globalization into overdrive through the World Wide Web.
 The technological boom has not been confined to just personal gadgets.
 Advances have taken place in every sector of technology, including aerospace, biomedical, and the automotive industry.
 With so many different aspects to the technology field, an outsider trying to gain perspective into the complex language of technology may be left confused and lost.
 Technical writers help to eliminate the technical jargon and bring science, engineering, and technology to the understanding of the masses.
 With so many new developments happening, the need for technical writers to translate the science into everyday understanding is rapidly rising.
-Employment opportunities for technical writers are expected to grow 20 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for technical writers are expected to grow 20 percent, according to the Bureau of Labor Statistics.
 The average salary of technical writers is $58,050 annually.

 What Does a Technical Writer Do?